Libbu/ci-capstone-project/README.md

 # Future Features:

+The contact form which was classed as a "Won't Have" for this release is still a needed site feature and should be implemented in the future.

 Ideally a platform such as this would enable users to message one another, support comment threads, notifications, likes and automatic emails.
 I think that these featuers, inbuilt already to major social-media platforms, are part of why I see much of this activity happening in the comment sections of Facebook posts in running groups.

 The event booking system is heavily influenced by blog aesthetics; in the future it would be nice to have an actual blog function attached to Calm Cadence.